-In this category, priority shall be given, in the following order, to proposals for Actions that:
+In this category, priority will be given, in the following order, to proposals for Actions that:

-- (a)deploy new technologies and best practices24 aiming to implement or support interoperable and harmonised ATM systems and equipment (e.g. primarily focusing on meeting the requirements of existing implementing rules and/or their related means of compliance under Regulation (EC) No 552/2004 of the European Parliament and of the Council25); - (b) aim to specify and deploy new generation of flight and radar data processing systems based on European standards, open source and modular systems; - (c) address the optimal provision of air navigation services in the context of the functional airspace blocks (FAB) and in particular to those Actions concerning: - commonality of technical systems or at least of subsystems and tools; - infrastructure rationalisation; - airspace projects culminating in the cross-border implementation of Free Routeing across the FAB; - common ATFM FMP position, starting with joint operation of FMPs, joint ATFM; - cross-border operation of ATC within a FAB; - optimal vertical profiles (climb as well as descent) at airports and in TMAs; - airspace planning carried out (cooperatively) for the whole FAB region; - removal of national boundaries in upper airspace for air traffic control purposes; - dynamic sectors spanning across national borders;
+- (a) deploy new technologies and best practices23 aiming to implement or support interoperable and harmonised ATM systems and equipment (e.g. primarily focusing on meeting the requirements of existing implementing rules and/or their related means of compliance under Regulation (EC) No 552/2004); - (b) aim to specify and deploy new generation of flight and radar data processing systems based on European standards, open source and modular systems; - (c) address the optimal provision of air navigation services in the context of the functional airspace blocks (FAB) and in particular to those Actions concerning: - commonality of technical systems or at least of subsystems and tools; - infrastructure rationalisation;

-Best in class technologies and practices: technologies and operational practices that are demonstrated to be best in class from cost-efficiency and performance perspective when compared with other technologies and practices applied in similar environments.
+23 Best in class technologies and practices: technologies and operational practices that are demonstrated to be best in class from cost-efficiency and performance perspective when compared with other technologies and practices applied in similar environments.